-To initiate participation in the program, complete the Technical Assistance Request Form and email it to Stephen Ross.
+To initiate participation in the program, complete the Technical Assistance Request Form and email it to Margaret Garcia.

 For more information about TAP, contact Program Manager Margaret Garcia.

 In 2015, the Texas Legislature passed House Bill 855, which requires state agencies to publish a list of the three most commonly used Web browsers on their websites.
 The Texas Comptroller’s most commonly used Web browsers are Google Chrome, Microsoft Internet Explorer and Apple Safari.